- Korea Conference

 - Contact Us

-On July 27th, 2010; The YONACO Group, along with The Israel Export and International Cooperation Institute, and The Ono Academic College organized the first ever conference for business with Korea in Israel.
+On December 5th, 2011; The YONACO Group along with The Israel Export and International Cooperation Institute organized the Second conference for Business with Korea in Israel.